drifto-ml/drifto/docs/doc.md

 The next call featurizes the merged event table.
-The same main columns are passed in, as well as the period to featurize on (`'week'`, which means that there will be a row of features for each week for each user), the target column (`'action'`), and the value in the target column whose count for the subsequent period to sum to get the target (`'purchase'`, meaning that the target is the total count of purchase events for this user for the subsequent week).
+The same main columns are passed in, as well as the period to featurize on (`'week'`, which means that there will be a row of features for each week for each user), the target column (`'action'`), and the value in the target column whose count for the subsequent period to use as the target (`'purchase'`, meaning that the target is the total count of purchase events for this user for the subsequent week).
 The `histogram_cols` are other categorical columns (the event type column, `'action'`, is treated this way by default) for which the count of each value should be turned into a feature (categorical columns not specified this way will simply have their mode and distinct count